Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 The Calming Nature of Reishi benefiting Mother and Child

-Reishi mushroom is one of the most widely studied herbs in the world and is renowned for its ability to promote calmness of mind, nourishment, and restorative qualities, making it a superb adaptogen and Shen (spirit) tonic.
-It is also known to strengthen the immune system, reduce stress, and improve the connection to one's spirit and purpose, leading to increased fulfilment in one's life.
+Reishi mushroom is one of the most widely studied herbs in the world and is traditionally valued for its calming properties, making it a superb adaptogen and Shen (spirit) tonic.
+It has been traditionally used to support general wellbeing and help manage stress.

-In the book Healing Thresholds: A Modern Journey into Taoist Health Philosophy by Rehmannia Dean Thomas, it is mentioned that within Asia, Reishi is taken as an immune builder by pregnant women to protect the mother and her growing foetus.
-Reishi is a very gentle and nourishing adaptogen that can be beneficial in calming both mother and baby, reducing anxiety, sleeplessness, and building the immune system.
+In the book Healing Thresholds: A Modern Journey into Taoist Health Philosophy by Rehmannia Dean Thomas, it is mentioned that within Asia, Reishi is traditionally used by pregnant women to support general wellbeing.
+Reishi is a very gentle and nourishing adaptogen that may help calm both mother and baby, reduce anxiety, and support overall wellbeing.

 Personal Choice